California wildfire shuts I-5, prompts new evacuations

 REDDING, Calif.
-(AP) — A fast-growing wildfire in Northern California prompted officials Wednesday to close both directions of Interstate 5 connecting California and Oregon and issue evacuations.
+(AP) — Both directions of a major highway connecting California and Oregon were closed and evacuations were ordered Wednesday when a fast-moving wildfire swept through a wilderness area.

-The wildfire in Shasta County was reported Wednesday afternoon and within hours was “approximately 500 acres and growing,” said Kerry Greene, a spokeswoman with the Shasta-Trinity National Forest, a wilderness area about 200 miles (320 kilometers) north of San Francisco.
+The blaze in Shasta County was reported during the afternoon and within hours had charred 3 square miles (7.7 square kilometers) of brush and timber in the Shasta-Trinity National Forest about 200 miles (320 kilometers) north of San Francisco.

-Footage posted by KRCR-TV of Redding showed flames and plumes of dark smoke in the distance as cars drove out of the area and some trucks and vehicles were left abandoned on the side of the interstate.
+Footage posted by KRCR-TV of Redding showed roaring flames and plumes of dark smoke as some trucks and cars were left abandoned on the side of Interstate 5.

-The road was closed from 10 miles (16 kilometers) north of Redding to an area 4 miles (6.5 kilometers) south of Mount Shasta.
-The Delta Fire was not immediately burning near large towns but was threatening a number of structures in an area of campgrounds, recreational residences and cabins, Greene said.
+The key interstate was closed from 10 miles (16 kilometers) north of Redding to an area just south of Mount Shasta.
+The Delta Fire was not immediately burning near large towns but was threatening a number of structures in an area of campgrounds, recreational residences and cabins, forest spokeswoman Kerry Greene said.

 Most Read Nation & World Stories